Stock futures trade lower ahead of Powell comments

 U.S. equity futures traded lower ahead of Fed Chairman Jerome Powell's monetary policy comments.

-The major futures indexes suggest a slight decline when the Wall Street session begins on Thursday.
+The major futures indexes suggest a decline of 0.6% when the Wall Street session begins on Thursday.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE